anttronics/anttronics.github.io/index.md

 - *"I would like flashing lights for my police cars"*
 - *"It would be nice to be able to..."*

-If you also have a wish for your model, first check if we already have a suitable solution in our [list of projects][projects].
-If we don't, you can simply [submit your wish or idea][newidea] for discussion and we can work together to make it a reality.
+Do you also have an idea for your model?
+Then check if we already have a suitable solution in our [project list][projects].
+If we don't, you can simply [submit your idea][newidea] for discussion and we can work together to make it a reality.

 ***